-Great for: Archeology, Unesco World Heritage Site, Ancient life, Early Art, lovers of Mud Bricks
+Great for: Archaeology, Unesco World Heritage Site, Ancient Life, Early Art, Lovers of Mud Bricks

 Excavations started in the 1930s under French archeologists who uncovered Hittite gate-lions and other large works.
 These are now in Ankara and replicas have been placed at the entrance to the site.

 At this early stage the primary focus was on the Hittite city, however, as this city mound, like many others across Turkey, is made up of many layers of ruined cities the focus shifted from the Hittite era to the ruins that lay below.

 Today, the focus of the now primarily Italian teams is the pre-Hittite, early Bronze age ruins, and what they can tell us about the development of civilization and governance.
 Signs full of these theories and interpretations are all over the site allowing the casual viewer to connect the ruins they see with the experts’ attempts to piece together what life was like at the time.
 In some cases archaeology seems to drown in some rather heavy interpretive sociology and the signage becomes borderline preachy.

 As with any dig site like this many of the finds are quite fragile and eventually find their homes in museums.
 As such there is little to see beyond the excavated rooms, walls, and built-in mud brick or stone furniture (you can see a good number of items in Ankara’s Museum of Anatolian Civilizations).
 The great exception to this and one of the key draws to Arslantepe are the surviving wall paintings and geometrical patterns set into the plastered walls.

 For more information and up-to-date news check out the official website of the dig:

 How To Get There

 As Arslantepe is just outside of the city of Malatya (5 kms from the city centre) a taxi is a great option for getting to the site.